timescale/docs/timescaledb/getting-started/create-cagg/index.md

 CPU utilization per 5 minutes, or the number of visitors on a website per week.

 Calculating aggregates on time-series data can be computationally intensive.
 Reasons include:
-1. Aggregating large amounts of data often requires a lot of calulation time.
+1. Aggregating large amounts of data often requires a lot of calculation time.

 2. Ingesting new data requires new aggregation calculations which can affect ingest rate and aggregation speed.

 TimescaleDB's continuous aggregates solve both of these problems.
-Continuous aggregates are automatically refreshed [materialized views][material-view].
-They speed up workloads for large amounts of data because:
+Continuous aggregates are automatically refreshed [materialized views][material-view] that speed up query workloads for large amounts of data.
+They solve some of the main pain points with materialized views and home-grown aggregate solutions in a couple of ways.

-1. The database processes the aggregation calculations when the aggregate is created.
+First, TimescaleDB processes the aggregation calculations when the aggregate is created
-It then stores the aggregation results to minimize re-calculation when new raw data is added.
+and then stores the aggregation results to minimize re-calculation when new raw data is added.

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate.jpg" alt="Continuous aggregate upon creation"/>

-2. You can set up an automatic continuous aggregate refresh policy.
-This schedules an automatic job that re-calculates new data only for specific time periods.
+Second, TimescaleDB provides ongoing updates to continuous aggregate data with automatic continuous aggregate refresh policy.
+This schedules an automatic job that re-calculates new data for a specific interval of time.
 Thus, the policy only recomputes the newest changes in the raw data rather then recomputing everything.

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate-policy.jpg" alt="Continuous aggregate with refresh policy"/>